MattFossett/CareerPrep/Notes/Stack_vs_Heap.md

     int c[n];
 ```

-**Heap Allocation:** Memory allocated during the runtime of the program.
+**Heap Allocation:** Dynamic Memory allocation.
+Memory allocated during the runtime of the program.
 Unfortunately the heap is **not** called this based on the Data Structure, but because it is a heap of available memory.
 The heap is where memory leaks are found since the programmer is in charge of allocating and deallocating memory.